 In addition, 13% of employees revealed they’d never share their holiday intentions for fear of co-workers booking the same time.
 And lastly, 1 in 10 office workers said booking holidays was the biggest cause of conflict in their organisation.

-This all has the potential to lead to a perfect storm of holiday-based conflict that managers may find difficult to cope with.
+That all has the potential to lead to a perfect storm of holiday-based conflict that managers may find difficult to cope with.
 With so many of us looking to take time off, and the additional complication of fitting in leave carried over from last year, it may not be possible to keep everyone happy when it comes to granting holiday requests; this could lead to disputes and disharmony amongst staff.

-So, what can you do as an HR manager to help your organisation manage holiday requests fairly this year, while also making sure there are enough people around to keep the wheels of the business turning?
+With all that in mind, what can you do as an HR manager to help your organisation manage holiday requests fairly this year, while also making sure there are enough people around to keep the wheels of the business turning?

 Have a clear annual leave policy